TALK TO SALES

 There are many advantages to conducting a remote job interview.

-In the regular interview process, hiring managers often have to deal with cancellations and rescheduled appointments for a physical space, which can result in a slower hiring process.
+In a regular interview process, hiring managers often have to deal with cancellations and rescheduled appointments for a physical space, resulting in a slower hiring process.
 Candidates may also get lost on their way to your location, leading to a late start.
-Other times, candidates may have difficulty scheduling time for a physical interview, especially if they’re currently employed.
+Other times, candidates may have difficulty scheduling time for a physical interview, especially if they're currently employed.

-With a remote interview, you can conduct more interviews thanks to increased flexibility and availability of appointments.
-Candidates can join the interview at the start time instead of driving to your location, making the process easier for both parties.
+With a remote interview process, you can conduct more interviews thanks to increased flexibility and availability of appointments.
+Candidates only have to account for the scheduled start time of an interview and don’t have to plan for travel time, making the process easier for both parties.

 Remote interviews also make it easier for other company stakeholders to join without needing a larger physical space.
 If you get the candidate’s permission, you can also record the interview so that others at your organization can review it on their schedules.

-Perhaps the most significant advantage of remote interviews is the ability to hire remote workers from outside of your local area.
-Instead of limiting your talent pool to just those within 30 or 50 miles of your office, you can hire qualified candidates for your remote teams no matter where they live.
+Perhaps the most significant advantage of remote interviews is the ability to hire remote employees from outside of your local area.
+Instead of limiting your talent pool to just those within a few miles of your office, you can hire qualified candidates for your remote teams no matter where they live.

 Disadvantages of remote interviews

-While there are many advantages to conducting a remote interview, there can also be significant disadvantages.
+While there are many advantages to conducting a remote interview, there can also be some disadvantages.

-In-person interviews often provide greater engagement, allowing hiring managers to read a candidate’s body language or have candidates demonstrate particular skills that can only be showcased in person.
+In-person interviews often provide greater engagement, allowing hiring managers to read a candidate's body language or have candidates demonstrate particular skills that they can only showcase in person.

-Perhaps the most significant disadvantage is that some candidates may not have a stable internet connection, webcam, or laptop for them to do an interview.
-Others may feel uncomfortable with video conferencing because they aren’t familiar with it.
+A significant disadvantage is that some candidates may not have a stable internet connection, webcam, or laptop for them to do an interview.
+Others may feel uncomfortable with the remote hiring process if they aren't familiar with it.

-In these cases, an in-person interview would be a better option (provided they are near your location).
+In these cases, an in-person interview would be a better option (provided they’re near your location).

 Steps to great virtual interviews